tstuefe/JEP387/review/guide/review-guide.md

 #### 2.1.3.4. class RootChunkArea and class RootChunkAreaLUT

-`RootChunkArea` encapsulates the Buddy Style Allocator implementation.
-It is wrapped over the area of a single root chunk and manages buddy operations in this area.

-It knows how to split and merge chunks buddy-style-allocator-style.
+`RootChunkArea` contains the buddy allocator code.
+It is wrapped over the area of a single root chunk.
+It knows how to split and merge chunks.
 It also has a reference to the very first chunk in this area (needed since `Metachunk` chunk headers are separate entities from their payload, see below, and it is not easy to get from the metaspace start address to its `Metachunk`).

+A `RootChunkArea` object does not exist on its own but as a part of an array within a `VirtualSpaceNode`, describing the node's memory.

 `RootChunkAreaLUT` (for "lookup table") just holds the sequence of `RootChunkArea` classes which cover the memory region of the `VirtualSpaceNode`.
 It offers lookup functionality "give me the `RootChunkArea`for this address".

 #### 2.1.3.5. class CommitLimiter

-The commit limiter exists to separate the logic of "am I allowed to commit X words more for Metaspace purposes, or would I hit GC threshold or MaxMetaspaceSize?".
-This is to remove knowledge about GC limit mechanisms and MaxMetaspaceSize from the implementation.
-It makes the implementation easier to test and also will allow it, should the need arise, to easily use the metaspace allocator for other things than class data.
+The CommitLimiter contains the limit logic we may want to impose on how much memory can be committed:

+In metaspace, we have two limits to committing memory: the absolute limit, MaxMetaspaceSize; and the GC threshold.
+In both cases an allocation should fail if it would require committing memory and hit one of these limits.

+However, the actual Metaspace allocator is a generic one and this GC- and classloading specific logic should be kept separate.
+Therefore it is hidden inside this interface.

+This allows us to:
+- more easily write tests for metaspace, by providing a different implementation of the commit limiter, thus keeping test logic separate from VM state.
+- (potentially) use the metaspace for things other than class metadata, where different commit rules would apply.

 Under normal circumstances, only one instance of the `CommitLimiter` ever exists, see `CommitLimiter::globalLimiter()`, which encapsulates the GC threshold and MaxMetaspace queries.

 ## 2.2.
 The Central Chunk Manager Subsystem